aVANT GARDENER

 2024 / MONTSALVAT & BALDESSIN STUDIO

-Over the last few months I have had the great privilege of painting plein air in the beloved greenhouse of my good friend, ecological artist and Quaker the late Lloyd Godman.
-It has been really special to be still, paint and feel Lloyd in the space and I hope my homage to him captures some of the beauty he cultivated.
 Rather than restrict my work to a consistent approach, I gave myself the grace to respond intuitively to the space each day.
-You can feel the temperature in each of the paintings and their respective colour palettes; dark and moody in the freezing depths of winter, or a light and warm reprieve when the sun comes out.
-This also allowed me the freedom to explore different languages as I tried to solve the dilemma of how to capture the very intricate and detailed nature of the plants while also grasp the life and potency of the space, a truly living legacy of bromeliads and tillandsia.
+You can feel the temperature in each of the paintings and their respective colour palettes; dark and moody in the freezing depths of winter, or a light and warm reprieve when the sun came out.
+This also allowed me the freedom to explore different visual languages as I wrestled with the dilemma of how to capture the very intricate and detailed nature of the plants while also grasping the life and potency of the space, a truly living legacy of bromeliads and tillandsia.

 Slow Looking - The Art of Working From Life